 Second home and other special situations.
-If you have a second home, use part of your home for other than residential living (such as a home office), rent out part of your home, or are Home in Publication 936.
+If you have a second home, use part of your home for other than residential living (such as a home office), rent out part of your home, or are having your home constructed, see Qualified Home in Publication 936.